 Obama’s presentation to the U.N.
 General Assembly addressed the concept of free speech, its importance in American life and its rightful place in the post-authoritarian regimes in the Arab world.

 True democracy, Obama said, is a system under which no one should be thrown into jail for their beliefs.
 That is why America tolerated the making of an Islamaphobic feature film no matter how offensive it is to Americans of all faiths, and why the fledgling democracies in the Middle East should tolerate the views of dissidents and minorities.

-But when those words turn to violence, it is the governments’ role to stop the kinds of protests that have roiled through Egypt, Pakistan and Libya, regardless of how offensive the speech that provoked them had
+But when those words turn to violence, it is the governments’ role to stop the kinds of protests that have roiled through Egypt, Pakistan and Libya, regardless of how offensive the speech that provoked them had been.

 The antidote for offensive speech, Obama said, is more speech, and the governments should condemn any argument that goes too far, whether it’s blasphemy against Islam or denial of the Holocaust -- a common form of hate speech in the Arab world.